ebdulrehmandemya/Dates/README.md

 # Dates
-A Full Date For All Dates In The World Such As Gregorian, Iranian, Kurdish, Maya, Hebri, ...
+A Full Date For All Dates In The World.
+Actions:
+    - convert to each other
+    - is year leap ?
+    - ...
+Date Support :
+        Julian,
+        Gregorian,
+        Iranian (Shamsi),
+        kurdish,
+        Hebrew,
+        Bahai,
+        French Revolution,
+        Indian Civil,
+        Islamic (Ghamari),
+        ISO,
+        Maya Count,
+        Maya Haab,
+        Maya Tzolkin